seanwhite674/gaussian-processes-for-gravitational-waves/README.md

   - `Ranking_All32_Models.ipynb` → Ranks models based on cross-validation metrics and selects the top 8.
   - `Testing_Best8Models.ipynb` → Evaluates the 8 best models on the unseen 10% test set.

+- `Saved_TrainedModel_Parameters` → Contains the final 8 models parameters trained on 90% of the data.

 - `Seán_White_Dissertation.pdf` → My final written report that I submitted as my BSc Thesis.